Shaf8808/project-portfolio-5/TESTING.md

 ### api/posts/

-This is the endpoint for the post list which should call a GET request in order to view a list of posts that have been made by each user.
+This is the endpoint for the post list which should call a GET request to view a list of posts that have been made by each user.
 This should contain information such as the owner, created_at, title, content and more.
 All users regardless of whether they are authenticated or not should be able to view this as everyone needs to have access to posts created by users on the frontend.
 This works as intended and can be seen below.

 <img src="docs/backend/images/post-list.png" width=800>